halperta/rhe309k-fall2014/site/assignments/popular.md

 [Back to "Assignments"](index.html)
 [Back to "Schedule"]({{ page.root }}schedule.html)

 For your rhetorical analysis, you will be asked to compare the persuasive strategies of two texts that take a position on your controversy.
-For this assignment, you are asked to complete the "graphic organizer" worksheet for each of your chosen articles.
-Then, write a 300-350 word paper in which you compare their use of scientific research.
+For this assignment, you are asked to complete the "science worksheet" worksheet for one of your chosen articles.
+Then, write a 300-350 word paper in which you analyze the article's use of rhetorical devices.

 ##Specifics
-This research summary must be accompanied by a completed [Science Worksheet]({{ page.root }}documents/scienceWorksheet.docx) for each article.
+This research summary must be accompanied by a completed [Science Worksheet]({{ page.root }}documents/scienceWorksheet.docx) for your article.

 This research summary must include three sections:

-In the first section of your summary, *briefly* introduce your controversy and chosen sources.
+In the first section of your summary, *briefly* introduce the controversy and your chosen source.

-In the second part of your summary, compare how the two articles evoke science, using 2-3 examples from each article.
+In the second part of your summary, describe how your article uses science as a persuasive strategy (or not!), using 3-4 examples.
 Your subject for analysis might include the kinds of studies being cited, the language used to describe the studies, or the way that those studies are used to construct a logical argument.

-For each example, introduce a hypothesis about how the example is being used rhetorically in each article.
-Describe the example by paraphrasing or quoting directly.
-Interpret the element to explain how the article is using scientific discourse.
-Repeat for the second article.

-In your conclusion, sum up your analysis by offering a hypothesis for why the articles use the different strategies that you observed.
+For each example, you'll need to both clearly describe the example (using quotes if necessary) and provide a hypothesis that explains the persuasive purpose of the example.
+Consider writing each paragraph in the form of a "quotation sandwich":
+* Introduce your hypothesis
+* Describe your example (with quotes as necessary)
+* Interpret the example to explain how the article uses scientific discourse as a persuasive strategy.

+To conclude, think briefly about the article more broadly.
+What does this analysis reveal about the article?
+About its position?

 ##Evalution